Elite Service Disabled Veteran Owned Business Network - a 501(c)19 Non-Profit Veterans Organization

 News Press Release News Fox40 Sacramento

-A look into the future of disable veteran now and into the future
+A look into the future of disabled veterans now and into the future

-Government with books in canteens all over USA 208 canteens
+The government with books in canteens all over USA, 208 canteens

 Caregiver Book Nook: Book Club

-Learn more .... at book signing VA Hospials Canteens around the country.
+Learn more .... at book signing VA Hospitals' Canteens around the country.

 Indigo - Chapters - Coles | Canada's Biggest Bookstore < 5,000 books in Canada>